 How to Clean a Water Bong: Conclusion

 In summation, there are a variety of ways to clean a water bong.
-You can clean out a glass water bong with a quick rinse, heavy soak or deep cleaning using isopropyl alcohol.
-There are a few bong cleaners on the market designed to help you get your glassware cleaned in a matter of seconds.
+You can clean out a glass water bong with a quick rinse, heavy soak, or deep cleaning using isopropyl alcohol.
+There are a few bong cleaners on the market designed to help you get your glassware cleaned rapidly.

 Alternatively, soak your bong with boiling water mixed with a liquid cleaner for up to two hours.
-If you don’t want to spend money on a store-bought cleaner, you can perform a DIY bong clean by soaking it in a solution of alcohol and salt.
+Don’t want to spend money on a store-bought cleaner?
+Perform a DIY bong clean by soaking it in a solution of alcohol and salt.
 It is a tried and trusted cleaning method, and experienced users know it gets the job done almost every time.